Preference-based Centrality and Ranking in General Metric Spaces: Method

-\paragraph{A fast spectral approximation.} For large $n$, directly solving \eqref{eq:emp-problem} can be computationally demanding.
-As a scalable alternative, we consider a spectral approximation that is closely related to classical spectral ranking methods for paired comparisons \citep{Rank2017}.
-Given the empirical preference matrix $\{\hat p_{ij}\}$, we construct a Markov transition matrix $\mathbf T=[T_{ij}]_{i,j=1}^n$ defined by
+\paragraph{A fast spectral approximation.} For large $n$, solving \eqref{eq:emp-problem} can be computationally demanding.
+As a scalable alternative, we construct a spectral approximation based on a comparison-induced Markov chain, closely related to classical spectral ranking methods for paired comparisons \citep{Rank2017}.

-This construction induces a random walk that, at each step, moves from state $i$ to state $j$ with probability proportional to the probability that $j$ is preferred to $i$.
-The stationary distribution $\widehat\s$ of $\mathbf T$ (i.e., the probability vector satisfying $\widehat\s=\mathbf T^\top\widehat\s$) provides a strength score that serves as a spectral approximation to the BTL M-projection, in the sense that it replaces the global convex optimization in \eqref{eq:emp-problem} with a linear eigenvector computation while preserving the same underlying preference aggregation structure.
-Centering the logarithm of $\widehat\s$ yields an approximate solution to \eqref{eq:emp-problem}.
-Algorithm~\ref{al:CORE-spectral} details the implementation.
-For faster computation, we also implement a quasi-Newton solver based on L-BFGS-B updates; the corresponding procedure is provided in Supplementary Section~S.2 (Algorithm~S.1).